4Lexium/4Lexium/README.md

 M.Sc. in Applied Physics and Mathematics at NTNU Norway.
-Here you can find my projects in computational physics You can also reach me by: alexander.dm.umanky@gmail.com
+I work with developing analysis pipelines for collider-experiment data in Particle Physics research Here you can find my projects in computational physics

+You can also reach me by: alexander.dm.umanky@gmail.com
 <!--
 **4Lexium/4Lexium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.